 There are five written examinations, three are compulsory and candidates are required to complete four modules.
-For all modules knowledge is assessed by a written exam, examination session are run once a year in June.
+For modules 2-5 knowledge is assessed by an online assessment containing short question/case study type questions and exams are scheduled weekly.
+Section 1 remains an invigilated exam and is available in June every year.

-Section 1.
-Basic Principles of Maths and Physics Applicable to Accident Reconstruction

-Section 2.
-Motor Vehicle Legislation as related to Insurance Principles (Compulsory)

-Section 3.
-Principles and Practice of Vehicle Damage Assessment (Compulsory)

-Section 4.
-Motor Insurance (Compulsory)
+- Section 1.
+Basic Principles of Maths and Physics Applicable to Accident Reconstruction - Section 2.
+Motor Vehicle Legislation as related to Insurance Principles (Compulsory) - Section 3.
+Principles and Practice of Vehicle Damage Assessment (Compulsory) - Section 4.
+Motor Insurance (Compulsory) - Section 5.

-Section 5.
 Motor Vehicle Technology